LIVE – Credit Suisse loses 24% at the close and takes European banks down in its fall

 Credit Suisse meets capital and liquidity requirements

-Switzerland’s central bank and financial market watchdog said on Wednesday that Credit Suisse met capital and liquidity requirements and could access liquidity “if needed”.
+Switzerland’s central bank and financial market watchdog said on Wednesday that Credit Suisse met capital and liquidity requirements and might access liquidity “if needed”.
 With this joint press release, the SNB and Finma came out of a long silence at the end of a day which saw the market value of Credit Suisse fall to less than 7 billion dollars.

 WTI ends at its lowest closing level since December 2021